Hyperbolic foliated entropy of suspensions: Introduction

 \section{Introduction}

 The dynamical theory of laminations by Riemann surfaces has received much attention in the last twenty years.
 In particular, much research has been focused on the case where all the leaves are hyperbolic Riemann surfaces.
 In the case of foliations on projective spaces, this is the most common setup.
 Indeed, every polynomial vector field on~$\set{C}^n$ induces a singular holomorphic foliation on~$\set{P}^n$.
 For degree at least~$2$ generic foliations, all the leaves are hyperbolic.
 This result is due to Jouanolou~\cite{Jou}, Lins Neto and Soares~\cite{LNS}, Lins Neto~\cite{LN94} and Glutsyuk~\cite{Glu}.
 In that case, considering Brownian motions, one can define Lyapunov exponents of a measure.
-When~$n=2$, Nguy\^{e}n uses the integrability of the holonomy cocycle~\cite{Nguholo} to compute exactly the Lyapunov exponent~\cite{NguLyap} of the unique ergodic measure of a generic foliation obtained by Dinh, Nguy\^{e}n and Sibony~\cite{DNSergo}.
+When~$n=2$, Nguy\^{e}n uses the integrability of the holonomy cocycle~\cite{Nguholo} to compute exactly the Lyapunov exponent~\cite{NguLyap} of the unique ergodic measure of a generic foliation obtained by Forn\ae{}ss and Sibony~\cite{ForSibuniergo}.
+It is worth noting that the unique ergodicity is extended later by Dinh, Nguy\^{e}n and Sibony~\cite{DNSergo} to a generic foliation on every compact K\"{a}hler surface.
 We refer the reader to the survey articles~\cite{surDinhSib,surForSib,surVANG18,surVANG21} for a more detailed exposition of this theory.

 Here, we are mostly interested in an ergodic theory for laminations by hyperbolic \mbox{Riemann} surfaces.
 Solving heat equations with respect to harmonic currents, Dinh, Nguy\^{e}n and Sibony~\cite{DNS12} obtain an effective geometric analog of Birkhoff theorem.
 In this theorem, the quantity that plays the role of the time is the Poincaré distance in the uniformization of the leaves by the hyperbolic disk, and the usual invariant measures are replaced by harmonic measures.
 Indeed, many foliations do not admit any invariant measure.
-Since Garnett~\cite{Gar} and Berndtsson--Sibony~\cite{BerSib} show that any compact foliation does admit harmonic ones, we need to consider such measures.
+Since Garnett~\cite{Gar} (resp.
+Berndtsson--Sibony~\cite{BerSib}) shows that any compact lamination (resp. any compact holomorphic foliation with isolated singularities) does admit harmonic ones, we need to consider them.
 The hyperbolic interpretation of time then leads to notions of entropy, both measure-theoretic and topological, that the three authors define in a series of two articles~\cite{DNSI,DNSII}.

 Let us introduce some notations and give a rough definition of the entropy (see Subsection~\ref{subsechypent} for the more precise one).
 Let $\fol=\nspllam$ be a lamination by hyperbolic Riemann surfaces, with $(X,d_X)$ a compact metric space.
 Then, all the leaves are uniformized by the Poincaré disk and one can choose parametrizations $\phi_x\colon\set{D}\to\leafu{x}$ such that $\phi_x(0)=x$, for $x\in X$, where~$\leafu{x}$ is the leaf passing through~$x$.
 For $R>0$, define a \emph{Bowen distance}